rwieruch/blog_robinwieruch_content/postgres-express-setup-tutorial.md

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 {{< /highlight >}}

-The terminal will go through a series of installation operations, and will probably create folders in your local machine to accommodate Homebrews storage requirements.
+The terminal runs through a series of installation operations, and will probably create folders in your local machine to accommodate Homebrews storage requirements.
 You can find more detailed instructions [here](https://www.robinwieruch.de/developer-setup/).
 After it's installed, update  the Homebrew dependencies and install PostgreSQL on the command line:

 {{< highlight javascript >}}
 brew update